tangix/ci4-zen-zone/docker-ci4-dev/docker-ci4-dev.md

 # Docker compose for CodeIgniter development

-SRecently I started a new development project that I plan to work on together with others.
+Recently I started a new development project that I plan to work on together with others.
 This means that the development environment must be consistent and possible to replicate for the other developers.
 The project is planned to use a CodeIgniter 4 backend together with a Vue frontend.

 The initial approach is to use Docker to create an isolated PHP 8.2 environment for the development.
 A separate Maria DB database instance and phpMyAdmin should also be included.